 Can you help?

 If any parents, friends or employers are willing to give up 30 minutes of their time to talk to a group of students or deliver a workshop based on their career or profession we'd love to hear from them.

 If you are able to offer a young person in Year 11 a week's work experience or a Sixth Form student a weekly work placement one day a week please contact Mrs Jones directly.

 If you have any questions about our careers guidance programme please contact Julie Jones, firstname.lastname@example.org

-Our Careers Policy can be viewed here: Careers Policy
+Our Careers Policy, which is reviewed annually, can be viewed here: Careers Policy